 The first thing to do is to descent.
-Turn back and go down as fast and carefully
+Turn back and go down as fast as possible.

 DO NOT climb higher at any cost.

 You could be dizzy.
-Get someone to accompany you.
+Get someone to go with you.
 This is one of the reasons why trekking with a partner is always better than trekking solo.

 - Take acetazolamide (Diamox)

 This can help if you have to stay at the same elevation.
-Diamox is known to help ease the symptoms of AMS.
-Do not depend on other unproved home remedies such as garlic.
+Diamox help to ease the symptoms of AMS.
+If home remedies like garlic or cloves do not work, then go for medicines.

 Taking Diamox does not mean you can climb higher.

 Rest at the same elevation to let your body recover.
 It could take from 1 to 4 days.
-Drinking enough water and eating properly helps with the recovery.
+Drinking enough water and eating properly for a quick recovery.

 If their heart rate and temperature increase, they become breathless even at rest and their lip start to turn blue, suspect HAPE.